Walfred-MA/Ctyper/readme.md

 Cohort Analysis Tool (tools/Cohort)
 A Python tool for summarizing results across all samples in a cohort study, including annotation information.

-Pangenome Allele Database (link in data)
+Pangenome Allele Database (link in data/)
 A database required by ctyper for genotyping.

-Population Analysis Annotation Database (link in data)
+Population Analysis Annotation Database (link in data/)
 A database containing annotation information to support population-level analysis.

-Individual Sample Annotation Database (link in data)
+Individual Sample Annotation Database (link in data/)
 A comprehensive database with detailed annotations for individual pangenome alleles, supporting individual sample studies and visualization.

 Test Cases (tests)